To the Good People of New York’s 9th Congressional District,

 Governor Hochul recently announced that New York’s landlords can now apply for unpaid rent relief through newly available $125 million in state funding.
 With priority being given to landlords owning small-to-medium-sized properties, this funding could cover up to 12 months of past-due rent.
 To learn more on this relief opportunity, please click here .

 New York’s recently launched Excelsior Pass Plus app contains a secure, digital record of your COVID-19 vaccination history.
 With information such as vaccine type, site, and date of vaccination, the app provides New Yorkers with the an easy to use means of accessing their records whenever needed.
 Learn more about the Excelsior Pass Plus and Excelsior Pass here .

 New York’s Emergency Rental Assistance Program

 New York State’s Emergency Rental Assistance Program is now open to applicants.
 For low and moderate-income households facing instability with their housing, this program will provide invaluable aid in the form of rental arrears, temporary rental assistance and utility arrears assistance.
 For more information, and to apply, click here .

 To overcome the COVID-19 virus once and for all, it will take as many of us as possible to do our part and get vaccinated.
 If you haven’t received your COVID-19 vaccine but are interested in doing so, and New Yorkers ages 12 years and older can receive their vaccine at select sites across our city found here .
 If you’d like to make an appointment to get vaccinated, please click here to find a location that best suits you.
 For New Yorkers who are ages 75 and older, an in-home vaccination appointment can be made here , or by calling 1-877-VAX-4-NYC.
 We are so close to the finish line; let’s cross it together!

-Co-Sponsored Legislation: This week, I lent my support and commitment to the following bill:
+Co-Sponsored Legislation: The past two weeks, I lent my support and commitment to the following bills: